Side Plank Dips: Muscles Worked and Benefits

-The side plank dip is also known as the side plank hip lift that you can do to target the obliques and outer thighs.
+The side plank dip, also called the side plank hip lift, is an excellent exercise for strengthening your obliques and outer thighs.

 • To make the exercise easier, support your lower body on the side of your knee instead of your foot.